-Making the decision to add another child to your family is already a difficult decision.
-It’s even more difficult when one of the kids you already have has a disability.
-Here are some important questions to ask yourself when considering adding to your family:
+Deciding to add another child to your family is difficult.
+It’s even harder when you already have a child with a disability.
+Here are some things to consider:

-- Does your child have equipment now to help her sit, walk, stand, breath, etc.?
-Will larger equipment be necessary as your child grows?
-Finding a place for all this equipment can get complicated when another child (and all of his gear) needs to fit in as well.
+Does your child have equipment now to help them sit, walk, stand, breathe, etc.?
+Will larger equipment be necessary as they grow?
+Space can get complicated with a baby and all of their gear.

-- Who takes your child to therapy and medical appointments now?
-If your child is going to need to go to regular appointments throughout her life, do you have the support available to make those appointments as well as the activities of another child?
+Who takes your child to therapy and medical appointments now?
+Do you have the support to keep those appointments, plus the activities of another child?

-Once you've made this decision, though, take comfort that many other families have made the same decision and thrived.
-Here are some tips to make the transition easier for you.
+If you’ve made the decision to have another baby, take comfort that many families have made this same choice and thrived.
+Here are tips to prepare for another child:

-- Set up your support system well in advance, and get commitments if you can from friends and family for support if they are willing.
-If you have a family member who can take your child to therapy once a week, that will give you some precious alone time with your new baby.
+Set up your support system.
+If a family member takes your child to therapy once a week, that will give you precious time with your new baby.

-- Talk to your boss about any changes to your schedule that might make your life easier (and keep you happy and productive at work).
+Talk to your boss about any schedule changes that might make your life easier and keep you happy and productive at work.

 Getting around may be very challenging for a couple of years.
 Work with your partner to run necessary errands without the children.